Master’s Programme in Mechanical Engineering – Structural Mechanics 120 credits

 The purpose of the course is that the student will develop deepened knowledge about society’s sustainability challenges and how organizations can address these challenges from a systems perspective by means of a structuring and coordinating methodology for strategic sustainable development.
 The student will also develop skills in applying this methodology and ability to critically reflect upon it in relation to supplementary concepts, methods and tools of relevance to strategic sustainable development.Read more

 During this course students will obtain knowledge of approaches to modelling by differential equations, basic theorems on existence of solutions and methods for analytical solving linear and non-linear ordinary and partial differential equations.
 Futhermore, students will develop skills in using Lie group analysis for solving nonlinear ordinary and partial differential equations.Read more

-The course shall provide knowledge and proficiency of fundamental methods and tools for computational and experimental structural analysis to support design decisions in product development.Read more
+The aim of the course is to provide the student with knowledge and skills in basic methods and tools for calculation-based and experimental structural analysis for decision support in product development.Read more

 The course aims at giving the students basic knowledge of sound- and vibration measurements.
 The course also reflects how modern signal analysis is applied for the measuring of sound and vibrations.
 The student will be well prepared for sound- and vibration measuring within the industry as well as for continued studies in the subject.Read more